MatheusFelizardo/saidinhas-backend/README.md

 - feature: filters (by category, low to high and high to low)
 - feature: return data to create the chart comparing the expenses in the last 3 months
 - feature: selected currency to the user
+- bug: route update user is not working after change method to put or path

 ## Requirements
 - php (tested in the version 8.2)